Whiteness Won't Protect Meghan Markle

 ”

 For many, that moment comes early: when a teacher assumes the worst in you for no other reason than you’re Black; the first time you’re pulled over by police; or when a parent lays out the structural and damaging ways in which whiteness works.
-For Markle, it sounds like that moment of realization came in her thirties, when she decided to marry a prince.
+For Markle, it sounds like that moment of realisation came in her thirties, when she decided to marry a prince.
 Call it naïveté or willful ignorance — you can also call it generations of conditioning to not only revere, but expect more from these white institutions.
 Throughout the Oprah interview, it became clear to me that the past few years have likely been the first time Markle has been faced up close with the reality that white supremacy is the foundation of certain systems, and that whether you call yourself “biracial” instead of “Black” or say and do the “right” things, speak the “right” way, or have “good hair,” you are not immune to its oppression.
 Yes, Meghan Markle is light-skinned.
-She is the most palatable kind of Black woman — a fact that might even be related to why she was deemed desirable enough to date by Prince Harry — and still, even Markle’s proximity to whiteness couldn’t save her from the royal family’s commitment to anti-Blackness.
+She is the most palatable kind of Black woman and still, even Markle’s proximity to whiteness couldn’t save her from the royal family’s commitment to anti-Blackness.
 What got her into the family (her “acceptable” Blackness and beauty) is also the reason she was forced out of it.

+In the exhaustive analysis of the Oprah/Meghan/Harry interview that is sure to come in the following weeks, I would bet that we’re going to hear about Markle’s plights as they relate to All Black Women.
+Some of those connections will be a stretch.
+Some of them will rest on a tired surface-level “representation matters” refrain (one that Markle herself reinforced when she talked about visiting little girls in the Commonwealth) that does not apply when the representation is in a collective that literally colonised a bunch of Black countries.
+For dark-skinned Black women, the Meghan Markle discourse may even be eye-roll inducing because, no, Markle’s experience with racism by the UK tabloids and by members of the royal staff and family are not the same as the reality of all Black women, who exist without her power, privilege and light skin.
+But Markle’s experience, as she told Oprah, just reinforces the notion that the imperialism of the British royalty is strong and unafraid to invoke pain and suffering on people of colour, specifically Black people, and specifically dark-skinned Black people, around the world as they see fit.
+Markle’s experience is not the same as so many Black women who don’t have to imagine what would have happened if she were darker because we live in that truth every day.
+But the specifics of her story are still all-too familiar.

 Advertisement